kovart/font-classificator/README.md

 ## The problem

-When you have many fonts on your computer, it's too hard to remember them all.
+It's too hard to remember all the fonts you have locally on your computer if you're a designer and have a lot of them.
-Sometimes it would be great to filter fonts by its stylistic.
+Sometimes it would be great to filter fonts by their stylistics like 'Poster', 'Retro' etc.
-But font files don't have stylistic metadata.
+But font files don't have this stylistic metadata so you cannot do it. **Graphic designers suffer**.
-Hence, **graphic designers suffer**.

-### Project structure
+## Project structure
 ```sh
     .
     ├── data                   # Scraped and generated data which is used to train models